Gabo-Tech/SOLID/README.md

 ### OCP Aplication Framework

+Apply OCP initially only when you're certain about the nature of future changes.

-    1. Is the anticiàted change related to intrinsic instability of business requirements?
+    1. Is the anticipated change related to intrinsic instability of business requirements?
     2. What kind of changes usually happen on projects like this one?
     3. If the potential change doesn't correspond to 1 or 2 above, don't apply OCP.
     4. When requirements change, identify opportunities for extraction of meaningful abstractions and then refactor accordingly.